 Affiliations and Expertise

 Department of Applied Chemistry, Univertsity of Johannesburg, South Africa

-involve applications of nanostructured materials, laser plasma, phase transitions, etc. He is the recipient of research fellowships and associateships from prestigious government organizations such as the Department of Science and Technology and Council of Scientific and Industrial Research of Government of India.
-He has active collaboration with national and international scientific institutions in India, South Africa, Slovenia, Canada, France, Germany, Malaysia, Australia and US.
-He has more than 130 publications in peer reviewed journals.
-He has also co-edited 9 books of scientific interest and co-authored many book chapters
+involve applications of nanostructured materials, laser plasma, and phase transitions.
+He is the recipient of research fellowships and associateships from prestigious government organizations such as the Department of Science and Technology and Council of Scientific and Industrial Research of the Government of India.
+He has active collaborations with national and international scientific institutions in India, South Africa, Slovenia, Canada, France, Germany, Malaysia, Australia, and the United States.
+He has more than 130 publications in peer-reviewed journals.
+He also co-edited nine books of scientific interest and co-authored many book chapters.

 He has more than 30 years of experience in research on different types of materials and devices, including color center laser materials and devices, superabsorbent polymers, photocatalytic intercalated nanomaterials, especially in the field of solar cell materials and devices.
 So far, he has published over 400 papers in international journals including Chem.
 Rev., Chem.
 Soc.
 Rev., Energy Environ.
 Sci., Adv.
 Mater., J. Am.
 Chem.
 Soc., Adv.
 Energy Mater., etc. The published papers have been cited more than 10000 times, and obtained an H-index of 50.
 He was named Elsevier China high cited scholar in 2014, 2015, and 2016, respectively.
 He has supervised more than 50 doctoral and postgraduate researchers, obtained 23 authorized invent patents, and edited and authored several books.